AryanPrakhar/hackx/README.md

-# Mini RAG Assistant (Streamlit)
+# Mini RAG Assistant

-This is a minimal, naive Retrieval-Augmented Generation (RAG) assistant built with Streamlit.
+This is a Retrieval-Augmented Generation assistant built with Streamlit.
 It loads a small local document corpus, embeds chunks using a Sentence-Transformers model, stores embeddings in a FAISS index, and answers user questions by retrieving relevant chunks and passing them to a language model.

 Features
 - Uses `sentence-transformers` for embeddings (`all-MiniLM-L6-v2`).